-This article is part of the July 2011, Vol. 6 issue of SQL Server virtualization best practices: A checklist for success
+This article is part of the SQL Server Insider issue of July 2011, Vol. 6

 As independent software vendors begin to roll out core business systems on Microsoft SQL Azure cloud service, larger enterprises are slower to migrate.

 SQL Server is faster when the queries behind your applications are faster.
 Learn how to spot bad SQL query performance, and then work with developers so you can improve throughput.

 Virtualization promises big savings for businesses, and few are decrying its influence.
 But is it always the answer?
 Are there SQL Server virtualization risks to learn about first?